XtheOne/Inverter-Data-Logger/README.md

 * Change the settings in `config.cfg` (See '[Configuration](#configuration)')
 * Test your settings with `python LiveStats.py`, when successful you should see data from your inverter. (you have to install several modules...)
 * Run the script with `python InverterExport.py` or better set a scheduled task or cronjob.
 (See '[Setting cronjob](#setting-cronjob)')
+* Or run the server script with `python InverterServer.py`

 ## Configuration
 To enable Domoticz support, enable the DomoticzOutput plugin in the config file.